 Upgrading from GNOME 3.12

-To update either gnome or gnome-light run the following command:
+gnome to a newer version, run the following command:

 # emerge -vauDN world

-- Bluetooth support is enabled in your kernel (using modules is fine).
+- Bluetooth support is enabled within your kernel (using modules is fine).

 - Your bluetooth hardware is turned on.